AdobeDocs/campaign-classic.pt-BR/help/configuration/using/data-model-best-practices.md

 ## Arquitetura do modelo de dados {#data-model-architecture}

-A Adobe Campaign Standard é um poderoso sistema de gestões de campanha entre canais que pode ajudá-lo a alinhar suas estratégias online e offline para criar experiências personalizadas de clientes.
+Adobe Campaign Standard is a powerful cross-channel campaign management system that can help you align your online and offline strategies to create personalized customer experiences.

 ### Abordagem centrada no cliente {#customer-centric-approach}